If you made any changes in Pure these will be visible here soon.

 Biography

-Rongbin is a Postdoc research fellow in the School of Public Health and Preventive Medicine, Monash University where he also finished his PhD training during 2018.9-2021.12.
-His research focus on evaluating the health and epigenetic impacts of air pollution, outdoor temperature, built environment.
-Since 2018, he has contributed to over 65 peer-reviewed publications, including many papers as the first or co-first author published on NEJM, Lancet Planetary Health, JAMA Pediatrics, PloS Medicine, Environmental Health Perspective, Environment International, Environmental Pollution.
+Rongbin is a research fellow in the School of Public Health and Preventive Medicine, Monash University where he also finished his PhD training during 2018.9-2021.12.
+His research focuses on evaluating the health and epigenetic impacts of climate change-related environmental factors (e.g., extreme temperature, wildfires, air pollution, greenspace).
+Since 2018, he has contributed to over 98 peer-reviewed publications (>2800 citations), including 23 papers as the first or co-first author published in Nature, NEJM, Lancet Planetary Health, JAMA Pediatrics, PloS Medicine, Environmental Health Perspective, Environment International, International Journal of Epidemiology.
 His work has reached global media coverage (e.g., New York Times, CNN) and demonstrated social and policy impacts (referenced by WHO, the Parliament of Australia, etc).
-His research has been recognized by many competitive awards, including the Toxics 2021 Best PhD thesis Award, PhD Excellence Award from Council of Academic Public Health Institutions Australasia, PhD Top-up funding from The Centre for Air pollution, energy and health Research in Australia, Monash Postgraduate Publications Award, ISEE 2021 registration award, ISEE Best Environmental Epidemiology Paper (BEEP) Award - Honorable Mentions, Australasian Epidemiological Association bursary award for World Congress of Epidemiology, Travel award of 2019 DoHaD World Congress.
-Since 2021, he has secured about $530k competitive fundings in total from MRFF, NHMRC CRE, VICHealth, and Monash University as a chief investigator, including $330k funding as the project leader.
+His research has been recognized by many competitive awards, including the prestigious Premier’s Excellence Award and Public Health Researcher Award from the Victorian government in 2024, Toxics 2021 Best PhD thesis Award, PhD Excellence Award from Council of Academic Public Health Institutions Australasia, PhD Top-up funding from NHMRC CRE, Monash Postgraduate Publications Award, ISEE Best Environmental Epidemiology Paper (BEEP) Award - Honorable Mentions, Since 2021, he has secured about $550k competitive fundings in total from MRFF, NHMRC CRE, VICHealth, and Monash University as a chief investigator, including $310k funding as the project leader.

 Research interests